gogins/csound-webserver-opcodes/README.md

 delimiters that creates an entire JavaScript module.

-Please note, this opcode is designed to work with only one Web page opened from one browser instance.
+Please note, this opcode is designed to work with only one Web page opened from onewebserver instance.
 The results of trying to call from Csound into more than one Web page are undefined.
-If you need Csound to call into more than one Web page, you should create a separate browser on a separate port for each page.
+If you need Csound to call into more than one Web page, you should create a separatewebserver on a separate port for each page.

 Also note, calling this opcode too frequently during a dense performance can